Originally a Hunter Davies book about mid-60s Carlisle, Here We Go Round The Mulberry Bush made it to the big screen in 1968.

 Well almost.
 There’s definitely an undercurrent of class tension throughout the movie, a sense of knowing your place, even in a new town.
 See how Jamie feels out of place at the upper class gatherings and how uncomfortable he (and his mother) look when doctor’s daughter Mary comes to tea.
 The sixties was supposed to be the decade when the class system came crashing down.
 But even in a new town, everyone knew their level.

-Thankfully, the BFI has restored the movie to its original length.
-Jamie and Mary’s nude frolicking is back (apparently it only ever got shown in Sweden ‘back in the day’) as are the minor cuts that could have offended audience at the time, scenes like Jamie finding a condom in a draw for example and his stroking of Audrey’s leg during a ‘bed-in’.
-Mild stuff today, but too hot for the censor in ’68.
+The BFI has restored the movie to its original length.
+Jamie and Mary’s ‘frolicking’ is back (rarely seen ‘back in the day’) as are the minor cuts that might have offended a mainstream audience at the time, Mild stuff today, but things that might have got cinema-goers hot under the collar back in ’68.

-If that’s not reason enough to buy it, of course there are the expected extras too.
-Plenty of essays and articles in the booklet, as well as the option to view the censored version of the movie and two interesting and related shorts.
+If you pick up that BFI version you also get extras, including plenty of essays and articles in the booklet, as well as the option to view a different cut of the movie along with two interesting and related shorts.

 First up is Stevenage, made in 1971 as a promotional tool for Stevenage new town and a superb period piece.
 It’s got the people, the architecture and the activities of young and old, all wrapped up within a council hard sell.
 But above all, it shows Stevenage as Jamie would have seen it, a great piece of background to the movie.